DjTeo/MyNPC-2DGame/README.md

 # MyNPC-2DGame
-An side-scrolling game like super mario, with AI enemies, made with Unity
+An side-scrolling game like super mario, with AI enemies, made with Unity for an assignment for my GameDev Master at University of Western Macedonia

 Gameplay Video: